vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 As a standalone, it allows you to ask if a wildcard or variable is in the sentence.
 E.g.
 ```
 u: ( _1? )

 u: ( $bot? )
 ```
 Note that when `_1` is a normal word, that is simple for CS to handle.
 If `_1` is a phrase, then generally CS cannot match it.
 This is because for phrases, CS needs to know in advance that a phrase can be matched.
-If you put "take a seat" as a keyword in a concept or topic or pattern, that phrase is stored in the dictionary and marked as a pattern phrase, meaning if the phrase is ever seen in a sentence, it should be noticed and marked so it can be matched in a pattern.
+If you put _take a seat_ as a keyword in a concept or topic or pattern, that phrase is stored in the dictionary and marked as a pattern phrase, meaning if the phrase is ever seen in a sentence, it should be noticed and marked so it can be matched in a pattern.
 But if it is merely in a variable, then the dictionary is unaware of